Ground Penetrating Radar (GPR) Services

 • Concrete Mapping Surveys

-Geological & Environmental Applications
+Geological and Environmental Applications

 GPR has been used in a variety of geological applications, including mapping of the subsurface stratigraphy, assessment of soil properties, and determination of the depth to bedrock.
 In addition, GPR has been used in environmental applications such as the detection of subsurface contamination and mapping of landfills and other buried waste sites.